Hugius/FabiEngine3D/doc/GRAPHICS.md

 #### 3.1.1 General

-- Fog is a graphical effect that mimics real world fog.
+- Fog is a graphical effect that mimics real life fog.

 #### 3.1.2 Properties